PgBiel/typst-tablex/src/tablex.typ

 // 'none' if they're a position taken by a cell in a
 // colspan/rowspan.
 //
+// fit-spans: Determine if rowspans and colspans should fit within their
+// spanned 'auto'-sized tracks (columns and rows) instead of causing them to
+// expand based on the rowspan/colspan cell's size.
+(Most users of tablex
+// shouldn't have to change this option.)
+// Must either be a dictionary '(x: true/false, y: true/false)' or a boolean
+// true/false (which is converted to the (x: value, y: value) format with both
+// 'x' and 'y' being set to the same value; for instance, 'true' becomes
+// '(x: true, y: true)').
+// Setting 'x' to 'false' (the default) means that colspans will cause the last
+// (rightmost) auto column they span to expand if the cell's contents are too
+// long; setting 'x' to 'true' negates this, and auto columns will ignore the
+// size of colspans.
+Similarly, setting 'y' to 'false' (the default) means that
+// rowspans will cause the last (bottommost) auto row they span to expand if
+// the cell's contents are too tall; setting 'y' to 'true' causes auto rows to
+// ignore the size of rowspans.
+// This setting is mostly useful when you have a colspan or a rowspan spanning
+// tracks with fractional (1fr, 2fr, ...) size, which can cause the fractional
+// track to have less or even zero size, compromising all other cells in it.
+// If you're facing this problem, you may want experiment with setting this
+// option to '(x: true)' (if this is affecting columns) or 'true' (for rows
+// too, same as '(x: true, y: true)').
+// Note that this option can also be set in a per-cell basis through cellx().
+// See its reference for more information.
+//
 // renderer: Choose the renderer you will use.
 // Must be either "old" or "cetz".
 // Defaults to "old".